dji-sdk/Mobile-SDK-Tutorial/en/Android/GSDemo/Part2/GSDemo_Part2_en.md

 ![uploadwaypointsLog](../../../images/Android/GSDemo/uploadwaypointsLog.png)

-## 3. Start and stop the DJIGroundStationTask
+## Start and Stop the DJIGroundStationTask

 After uploading the task to the aircraft, execute the **DJIGroundStationTask**.
 When the  "Start" button is clicked, the following codes will be executed, in which the function **public void startGroundStationTask(final DJIGroundStationTakeOffCallBack mCallBack)** will be called.